Paragraphs highlighted in green indicate diagrams or tables that can be shared in the “Case exhibits” section.

 - Brand position/reputation: Incos might find it difficult to get consumers to perceive their brand as a premium brand.
 Heavy investments into Marketing will be required to build up a brand position.

-4. The team has also ran some scenario's on economics & profitability.
+4. The team has also run some scenarios on economics & profitability.
 We have some data on one of the scenarios.
 Calculate profitability and then make a recommendation on whether the client should enter the segment or not.

 Share information below with candidate: